Winner, 2015: Allspicery

-Over time, my pie-in-the-sky “dream” has evolved into the Allspicery concept, which would be the first one-stop spice shop in the city.
-It will offer a curated selection of spices, teas, proprietary house made spice blends sourced from around the world.
-The goods sold will include commonplace spices as well as obscure, hard-to-find ingredients.
-Spices will be sold whole or freshly ground in-house, making the shop a veritable candy store for foodies!
+Over time, my pie-in-the-sky “dream” has evolved into the Allspicery concept, which became first one-stop spice shop in the city.
+It offers a curated selection of spices, teas, proprietary house made spice blends sourced from around the world.
+The goods sold include commonplace spices as well as obscure, hard-to-find ingredients.
+Spices are sold whole or freshly ground in-house, making the shop a veritable candy store for foodies!

 What is special about Downtown that made you want to open a business here?

 Sacramento is special in that it is a city rich in history, but also one that is currently going through a period of rapid change and urban development.
-The city has a vibrant farm-to-fork foodie culture, and the impending King’s arena is poised to revitalize Downtown and bring even more retail business.
-The establishment of Allspicery in the bustling downtown area will not only highlight Sacramento’s foodie scene, but further elevate the city’s cultural standing in the years to come.
+The city has a vibrant farm-to-fork foodie culture, and the King’s arena is revitalizing Downtown and bringing even more retail business.
+The establishment of Allspicery in the bustling downtown area not only highlights Sacramento’s foodie scene, it is elevatinge the city’s cultural standing.

-What does winning the Calling All Dreamers competition mean to you and what will it do for your business?
+What does winning the Calling All Dreamers competition mean to you and did it do for your business?

 Without Calling All Dreamers, my spice shop idea would never have developed as quickly as it has.
-Over the past several months I’ve had to really refine my business proposal and continually test my assumptions to put together a proposal that makes sense.
+I had to really refine my business proposal and continually test my assumptions to put together a proposal that made sense.
 Even if I hadn’t won, the Calling All Dreamers competition would have undoubtedly advanced my concept and given me the confidence to potentially open up shop in the future.